-- Psychosis is a medical term used to describe hearing or seeing things, or holding unusual beliefs that other people do not share.
+- Psychosis is a medical term used to describe hearing or seeing things that do not exist, or believing things that other people do not.

 - Common examples include hearing voices or believing that people are trying to do you harm.

 - You can experience psychosis for a wide variety of reasons.
 For example it can be due to having a mental illness such as schizophrenia or bipolar disorder.
-It can also be caused by drug use, brain injury or extreme stress.
+It may be caused by drug use, brain injury or extreme stress.

 - There is no one single cause of psychosis but researchers believe that genes, biological factors and environment may play a part.

-- In the NHS, you should be offered medication and cognitive behavioural therapy (CBT) to help with your symptoms.
+- In the NHS, you should be offered medication and talking therapy to help with your symptoms.

-- To access treatment for psychosis, you usually need to have an assessment by specialist mental health services.
+- To access treatment for psychosis, you usually need to have an assessment by specialist mental health services, such as the Community Mental Health Team (CMHT).

-- There are different perspectives on how we should view and deal with psychosis.
+- There are different perspectives on how we should deal with psychosis.
 This includes listening to the voices or trying to understand the meaning of the unusual beliefs.

 Need practical advice & info?
 We can help.